stedman/stedman.dev/src/_posts/2020-04-29-jekyll-to-javascript.md

 ---
 title: Make the Jump from Jekyll to JavaScript
 meta:
-  description: Fully replace Jekyll with Eleventy (a JavaScript static site generator) on GitHub Pages.
+  description: Fully replace Jekyll with Eleventy on GitHub Pages.
 Learn how to set up the application, automatic deployments, and a custom domain.
 tags:
   - tutorial
   - 11ty